WOVEN

 Delivered by Sydney K Smith

+Sydney was born in Ghana and moved to Greenwich, south-east London, as a child.
 He first joined Tangle in 2008 and has since enjoyed collaborating on a range of exciting projects.
 For Sydney, the greatest joy has been helping to bring creative communities together as part of the Tangle family.

 As a performer, Sydney is passionate about improvisation and emotional truth in delivery.
 Recently, he has been working in film as well as appearing in several London West End productions.